switchspan/ephesoft_scripts/README.md

 Ephesoft Java Scripts
 =====================

-This is a collection of modified [Ephesoft][ephe] Java script files for various uses, such as connecting to an RabbitMQ server.
+This is a collection of modified [Ephesoft][ephe] Java script files for various uses, such as connecting to a RabbitMQ server.

 Scripts
 -------